WP-Reloaded/apply-online-plugin/README.txt

 Yes, please check plugin reference at [WP Reloaded](https://wpreloaded.com/plugins/apply-online/reference)

 = Does this plugin use remote services? =
-No. However if you use our [pro add ons](https://wpreloaded.com/shop/), then those will upgrade from our servers.
+No. However if you use our [premium add-ons](https://wpreloaded.com/shop/) they will upgrade from our servers.
 For more information, please read our [Documentation](https://wpreloaded.com/plugins/apply-online/reference/) and [Privacy Policy](https://wpreloaded.com/shop/terms-and-conditions/)

 == Changelog ==
 = Upcoming =